tuupola/php-docker-k8s/caddy-apache/README.md

 # Caddy + Apache + MariaDB

 Caddy as a reverse proxy in front of PHP 8.1 as an Apache module and MariaDB as the database.
 All in separate containers.
-Current directory mounted into webserver so code changes can be seen immediately.
 This requires you to install Composer dependencies locally in the host machine.

 ```
 $ git clone https://github.com/tuupola/slim-docker.git